Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   P-Access-Network-Info is added to incoming messages by the UE or the P-CSCF to provide information about the access network and possibly the UEs location within the network (for example cell).
 IMS specifications talk about various uses for this information, including routing emergency calls, an alternative to `phone-context` for interpreting dialled digits, determining the security scheme.
 This header is supported by Clearwater.
 *   P-Associated-URI is returned by registrar to include the list of alternative user identities defined for the IMS subscription.
 This header is supported by Clearwater.
 *   P-Called-Party-ID is added to a SIP request by an IMS network to ensure the called UE knows which of the user identities within the IMS subscription was actually called.
 This header is supported by Clearwater.
-*   P-Charging-Function-Address and P-Charging-Vector headers are both related to billing, and not yet supported in Clearwater.
+*   P-Charging-Function-Address and P-Charging-Vector headers are related to billing, and are supported by Clearwater.
 *   P-Visited-Network-ID is used when roaming to identify the network the user has roamed to.
 The specs say it is a free-form string, and should be used to check that there is a roaming agreement in place.
-Clearwater supports receiving this header, but does not check its value.
+This header is supported by Clearwater.

 ### Symmetric SIP response routing ([RFC 3581](http://www.ietf.org/rfc/rfc3581.txt))